Links on SoundGuys may earn us a commission. Learn more.

 If you want to check out whether or not a set of headphones does this, you can always check out the frequency response charts on our site to make sure there’s no egregious shifts in volume.
 If money is no object to you, you could also look to a solution like SonarWorks’ True-Fi app, which corrects the characteristics of most headphones so that all notes are matched more closely in level.

 Additionally, because the world is generally louder to children than it is for you, blocking outside noise is even more important.
-Headphones that actively cancel noise are preferable to regular headphones if your kiddo is going to be listening on the bus or an airplane.
+Headphones that actively cancel noise are preferable to regular headphones if your kiddo is going to be listening on the bus or an airplane—but may not be a one-size-fits-all solution for reasons discussed later.

 Kids aren’t very wise

-While this may sound surprising to some of you, kids are incredibly… inexperienced.
-They tend to do lots of things in ways adults never would—like how I decided at age two that eating peat moss was a great idea.
+While this may come as a total shock to some of you, kids are incredibly… inexperienced.
+They tend to do lots of things in ways adults never would—like how I decided at age two that eating peat moss straight from the bag was a great idea.
 Because children don’t always understand the full consequences of what they do, they’ll often just try things until something bad happens.
 Noise-induced hearing loss is irreversible, and can happen with a single event.
 Do not let this happen.

 Some headphones and smartphones offer volume limiters, but these can be very easy to defeat.
 Additionally, the headphones that have this feature are often marketed towards a crowd that loves happy meals, so older kids may not want to use those items.
 It really bums me out that Apple and Android systems don’t simply tie a noise limiter toggle to the age of a connected account, but this is the situation we’re in.
 In the 90s, many media players had this feature, and even though kids would just turn it off, I credit it with saving my hearing.
 If your phone does support a feature like this, definitely use it.